confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 1. On the navigation menu, you will see **Cluster Overview**.

 > **Note:** This section shows Cluster Metrics, such as Throughput and Storage.
 This page also shows the number of Topics, Partitions, Connectors, and ksqlDB Applications.
-Below is an example of the metrics dashboard once you have data flowing through Kafka.
+Below is an example of the metrics dashboard once you have data flowing through Confluent Cloud.

 <div align="center" padding=25px>
     <img src="images/cluster-metrics.png" width=75% height=75%>